danhawker/mimeograph/kubernetes/README.md

 When using an OBC, there is no need to create a Secret to contain the S3 credentials.
 A Secret which contains these credentials is automatically created by the ODF Operator upon creation, which Mimeograph can consume.

 ### Usage

+Depending on the target, you may need to adjust the defaults, or create an additional overlay for your environment.
+Review the sample overlays for inspiration.

 * Ensure you have sufficient privileges within k8s/OpenShift to create all the needed resources
 * Adjust an existing overlay as a starter or copy and use as a template.